 We expect our batteries to provide the equivalent of 10 years of fuel.
 The battery life is dependent on the number of deep cycle recharges it undergoes.
 These are in the 1000’s.
 Once charged the battery maintains its charge, with minimal charge loss per month so you can sit it in the garage, and it is ready for your next boating trip.
 These batteries can be upgraded as batteries improve.

 Firstly, in most developed countries importing or selling a new conventional 2 stroke outboard is illegal.
 If you have an old 2 stroke and are thinking of an electric upgrade these are the main points of difference.
 EClass electric outboards are a similar weight to 2 stroke outboards however 2 stroke develops its maximum power at peak revolutions while the electric outboard has maximum power in the more usable low to middle range.
 Our electric outboards have no pull starts, idling or choke adjustments or warming up.
 No engine maintenance is required.

 4 stroke marine outboards are mechanically complex, require more complex maintenance and must be stored carefully.
 Fuel must be purchased.
 Our electric outboards are lighter in weight, have few moving parts and do not need engine servicing.
-No pre or post season servicing required for an electric outboard, and as our batteries hold their charge indefinitely, once recharged, they are always ready to go.
+No pre or post-season servicing is required for an electric outboard, and as our batteries hold their charge indefinitely, once recharged, they are always ready to go.

 Yes, we can custom design for speed or range within our current engine range parameters.